 ● 2006 Participates in Smithsonian Folklife Festival in Washington D.C. as representative

 for Chicago Mexican Music and Dance exhibit archived in Smithsonian Library for posterity.
 A tent was set up where Jose and Mati exhibited costmes and performed dances.
-At the entrance to the tent there was a description of the exhibit and a short profile of my association with the company.
-It can be viewed in the "About Us" section therein.
+At the entrance to the tent, there was a description of the exhibit and a short profile of my association with the company.
+It can be viewed in the "About Us" section herein.

 ● 2007 PERFORMS with PEPE AGUILAR at

 THE PREMIO LO NUESTRO AWARDS in MIAMI, FL.

 Top row: Pepe Aguilar and Salvador Hernandez.

 Middle row: Jessica Zapata, Michaela Hernandez,

 Bot Row: Daniel Garcia, David Moreno, Jose L. Ovalle,

 ● 2007 Celebrates its 25th anniversary with a sellout show at the Harris Theatre in Millennium Park.
 See Program / AD Book in Danccers & Gallery section.

 in DUN LAOGHAIRE, IRELAND